qlfzn/goffee-club/README.md

 # ☕️ Cafe Order Management API

 An order management system for neighborhood cafés, built with Go.
-This API enables customers to place orders, track their status in real-time, and helps baristas manage the order queue efficiently.
+This API enables customers to place orders, track their order status, and helps baristas manage the order queue efficiently.

-## Objective

-Inspired by neighborhood cafés, this system aims to streamline the ordering experience while preserving the personal touch that makes local coffee shops special.
-Features include smart order suggestions, barista notes, and seamless order experience.

 ## Features